Currently Browsing:Digestive Healthcare Center

 - Tiredness and weakness

 Alcoholic hepatitis usually develops over time with continued drinking.
-But severe alcoholic hepatitis can develop suddenly and quickly lead to liver failure and death.
+But severe alcoholic hepatitis can develop suddenly.
+It can quickly lead to liver failure and death.

-The symptoms of alcoholic hepatitis may look like other medical conditions or problems.
+The symptoms of alcoholic hepatitis may look like other health conditions or problems.
 Always see a doctor for a diagnosis.

 How is alcoholic hepatitis diagnosed?